Linear stability of flow in a 90-degree bend: Methodology, numerical method and convergence

-Equations (\ref{a30_asfdEqDForm}) were solved from the zero initial conditions until $|\overline{\boldsymbol{q}}-\boldsymbol{q}|$ becomes less than some given tolerance.
-The parameters $\chi$ и $\Delta$ determine the method convergence.
 Jordy et al. in their article \cite{jordi2015adaptive} describe an adaptive selective frequency dumping method, which applies one-dimensional reduced model to find these parameters.
 The adaptive selective frequency damping method is implemented in the Nektar++ framework \cite{jordi2014encapsulated, jordi2015adaptive}.
-The complete numerical calculations set up and the convergence analysis are presented in a preprint \cite{proskurin2020mathematical}.
+The complete numerical calculations set up and the convergence analysis are presented in article\cite{proskurin2020mathematical}.

 A nonlinear form of the advection terms

 can be used to split the base flow and the disturbance dynamics calculations.
 Appropriate modification of the Nektar++ code was reported in \cite{proskurin2019numerical,proskurin2019evolution}.
 This approach allows the study of the nonlinear disturbances near the stabilized base flow.